gcgrossi/gcgrossi/README.md

 ### About me

 Hallo I am an
 - 🍕 italian
 - 🪐 nerd
 - ⚛️ physicist
-- 💍 The Lord of The Rings adept
+- 💍 The Lord of The Rings scholar
 - 🦈 sharks lover

 I think this tells a lot about me.
 My career path starts during my Master Thesis.
 My supervisor gave me a Linux terminal and told me: